olcf-tutorials/NVMe/README.md

 All files moved
 ```

 The file are transferred without a manual copy from the user.
+You can check the results as before.

 More information about Spectral library: https://www.olcf.ornl.gov/spectral-library/